Whakapapa skifield: Other activities

-Tubing At Whakapapa
+Sledding at Whakapapa

 Across from Happy Valley is a tubing park called 'the sliding zone'.
 It is a large area dedicated to tubing, and within walking distance from the base area.

 Guided Crater Lake Walks

 Offered in the summer months of the year, there is an option to view the volcanic crater lake at the top of the mountain.
 Visitors take a chairlift ride up to 2020m, from which a guide takes visitors on a 6-hour walk around the lake.